apache/pulsar/site2/docs/security-extending.md

 Authorization is the operation that checks whether a particular "role" or "principal" has permission to perform a certain operation.

-By default, Pulsar provides an embedded authorization provider, though configuring a different one through a plugin is also a choice.
+By default, you can use the embedded authorization provider provided by Pulsar.
+You can also configure a different authorization provider through a plugin.
+Note that although the Authentication plugin is designed for use in both the Proxy and Broker, the Authorization plugin is designed only for use on the Broker however the Proxy does perform some simple Authorization checks of Roles if authorization is enabled.

 To provide a custom provider, you need to implement the `org.apache.pulsar.broker.authorization.AuthorizationProvider` interface, put this class in the Pulsar broker classpath and configure the class in `conf/broker.conf`: